Introduction

 Likewise, being disciplined about sticking to your “office hours” creates consistency for your colleagues (not to mention important downtime for you).
 If you answer a query after hours once, why wouldn’t other team members expect you to do it again (and again)?

-Keep conversations in their right place
+Keep conversations in the right place

 How much time do you spend searching through Slack or email for information you know is there but just can’t find?
 According to a recent study of 2,000 knowledge workers, half of us spend between 30 minutes and two hours per day looking for the information we need to do our jobs.